Bachelor of Arts in Psychology

 If you are interested in advising about the psychology major, including potential careers, what psychology classes you need to take, and advising on the 4-to-3 transition, click here.
 If you are interested in learning about the General Education requirements, speak to an advisor in the College of Sciences and Health Professions Advising Office.
 Some Psychology courses meet General Education requirements in the areas of Quantitative Literacy, Social Sciences, U.S. Diversity, and, of course, Writing.

 Psi Chi is a national honors society for Psychology students.
 The CSU chapter is a student-run organization that offers a number of programs and activities during the year, including an information session about applying for graduate study.
-For more information, click here to visit the CSU Psi Chi website or stop in at the Psi Chi office, which is located in Room 179 of the Chester Building.
+For more information, click here to visit the CSU Psi Chi website or stop in at the Psi Chi office, which is located in Room 701 of the Union Building (1836 Euclid Ave).

 If you are interested in joining Psi Chi, you need to complete an application (available at the Psi Chi office), be at least a second-semester sophomore, and have completed at least one semester of courses at CSU.
 In addition, you must be a declared Psychology major (or minor), have completed at least 9 semester credit hours of Psychology courses, and have a GPA of 3.0 or higher.